 Matcha - Unsweetened

-ceremonial-grade organic konomi Japanese green tea that is a smooth and accessible entry into the world of matcha.
+A fine ground, high-quality, cafe-friendly organic Japanese green tea that is a smooth and accessible entry into the world of matcha.
 Rich in both theanine and caffeine, matcha helps cultivate a balanced energy.

 1 Pound Bag